【参】IR Information

 4.Operational plans for the Board of Directors

-5.Development of the corporate governance system
+5.Development of the corporate governance structure

 Compensation Advisory Committee